yask123/Auto-Music-Downloader-GUI-/README.md

 Auto-Music-Downloader-GUI-
 ==========================

-GIU version of Auto Music Downloader
+GUI version of Auto Music Downloader

+### To Do List
+* Fix the updating text
+* Add progress bar